compops/pmh-tutorial/README.md

 Requirements
 --------------
-The code is written and tested for R 3.2.2, Matlab R2014a and Python 2.7.
+The code is written and tested for R 3.2.2, Matlab R2014a and Python 2.7 with some additional libraries/packages (see below).

 The implementation in R makes use of the packages Quandl and mvtnorm.
 They can be installed by the command "install.packages(c("mvtnorm","Quandl"))".